carrieprice78/website/content/guides/search-filters/coronavirus.md

-## Search Builder Long Covid to be Paired with Covid Terminology (Created by C. Price with help from Twitter)
+## Search Builder Long Covid

+These terms should be paired with Covid Terminology.
+I received input from peers on Twitter to create this filter.

 ### Controlled Vocabulary